 I’m currently reading a memoir by Jenny Lawson where she is able to make light of her life very humorously.
 She would be a great addition to a tasty meal.

 What are you looking forward to most about this position?

-After being a Habitat for Humanity volunteer for a number of years where I saw the impact that home ownership has on families, I am excited to work with the IDA Initiative and learn more about the opportunities for success it provides to recipients.
+After being a Habitat for Humanity volunteer for a number of years where I saw the impact that homeownership has on families, I am excited to work with the IDA Initiative and learn more about the opportunities for success it provides to participants.